jglauber/OAuth/README.md

 9. `CREATE TABLE stored_tokens;`
 10. `GRANT SELECT ON stored_tokens TO auth_client;` to allow the viewer user access to view the contents of the table.

-After all the prerequisites have been met, you can install the package locally, using the following command from the root of the repo.
+After all the prerequisites have been met, you can install the package:

-`pip install -e .`
+`pip install oauth-client`

 ## Program Structure